-The Roads Act 1993 and the Local Government Act 1993 generally require that a person shall not carry out any activity on a public road or place without approval of Council.
+The Local Government Act 1993 generally requires that a person shall not carry out any activity on a public road or place without approval of Council.

-Sections 125 and 126 and in some cases Sections 137A-139F of the Roads Act 1993 allow Council to approve the use of a footpath as long as using the footpath for that purpose is not taken to constitute a public nuisance and does not give rise to an offence against the Roads Act or any other relevant legislation.
+Sections 125 and 126 of the Roads Act 1993 allow Council to approve the use of a footpath for dining as long as using the footpath for that purpose is not taken to constitute a public nuisance and does not give rise to an offence against the Local Government Act or any other relevant legislation.